SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 ![inflammation-heatmap-imshow](../fig/13-inflammation-01-heatmap-imshow.svg)

 Blue pixels in this heat map represent low values, while yellow pixels represent high values.
 As we can see, inflammation rises and falls over a 40-day period.

+When we close the generated graph, note that running `matplotlib.pyplot.show()` again doesn't show us the graph.
+This odd behaviour comes back to Matplotlib's hidden state and is a design decision: `show()` represents the end of expected the graph creation process and is only intended to be used once.
+So annoyingly, in order to display it again we'd need to recreate the graph.

 Let's take a look at the average inflammation over time: